locomote/gusteau/README.md

 -----

 * Feel free to contribute a [bootstrap script](https://github.com/locomote/gusteau/tree/master/bootstrap) for your platform.
-* Gusteau uploads  both `./cookbooks` and `./site-cookbooks` so that you can use [librarian-chef](https://github.com/applicationsonline/librarian) to include third party cookbooks.
+* Gusteau uploads `./cookbooks` and `./site-cookbooks` from the current working directory.